Types of Child Care

 Cost

-Licensed Child Care Center 6 weeks-12 years M-F: 6am – 6pm; times may vary; year-round Varies by program and age, CCAP Eligible*
+Licensed Child Care Center 6 weeks-12 years M-F: 6 am – 6 pm; times may vary; year-round Varies by program and age, CCAP Eligible*

-License Exempt Center 3-12 years Times vary, year length varies Varies by program and age, CCAP Eligible*
+License Exempt Center 3-12 years Times vary, and year length varies Varies by program and age, CCAP Eligible*

 Licensed Family Child Care Home